 mpltex is a python package for creating publication-quality plots using matplotlib.

-The internal matplotlib color cycle is replaced by ColorBrewer Set1 scale which looks less saturated and more pleasing to eyes.
-For more information on ColorBrewer, see a flash-based interactive map and a quick visual reference to all ColorBrewer scales.
+The internal matplotlib color cycle is replaced by Tableau classic 10 color scheme which looks less saturated and more pleasing to eyes.
+Other available color schemes for multi-line plots are ColorBrewer Set 1 and Tableau classic 20.
+For more information on these color schemes, see documentation of palettable.

-mpltex also enable cycle line styles and a selected set of line markers.
+mpltex also provide a way to generate highly configurable line styles with colors, line types, and line markers.
 Hollow markers are supported.

 $ pip install mpltex

 Examples and sample plots can be found here.